bioinformatics-core-shared-training/cruk-summer-school-2020/index.md

   +  Lecture 12 [Introduction to Epigenomics and Chromatin Interactions](ChIP/Lectures/L12_Introduction_to_Epigenomics_SS.pdf) (11.30-12.30)

 - 12:30 - 13:30; LUNCH
+- Some of you may now be going to the [CRUK Cambridge Centre Graduate Symposium](https://www.crukccgraduatesymposium.com/) Hope you enjoy it!
-- Safe Journey home (Thank you for participating in the Summer School)
+- Have a safe Journey home (Thank you for participating in the Summer School)
 ## Please don't forget to fill in the [survey]( https://www.surveymonkey.co.uk/r/SummerSchl)

 <!--